algoreen-com/yasa/README.md

 ## The Motivation

-While there are many website for e-commerce, there is lost linke between fashion production process and e-commerce.
-YASA will try to fill such a gap and
+While there are many websites for e-commerce, there is a lost link between fashion production process and e-commerce.
+YASA will try to fill such a gap.

-We also working on better user experience for online shopper to make the process more pleasant and closer to physical shopping.
+We also working on a better user experience for online shopper to make the process more pleasant and closer to physical shopping.